FMIA Week 7: On Benchings, Bad Calls and the Big Miss in Baltimore

 Imagine the surprise of those people in Baton Rouge

 The starting quarterback of the Houston Texans, Deshaun Watson, walked into Fleming’s in Baton Rouge for a late dinner Friday night, four hours into his 13.5-hour trip from Houston to Jacksonville on Interstate 10.
 The team didn’t want to risk aggravating painful lung/rib injuries.
-So he bused (and bused home Sunday night and this morning) with two drivers, a Texans trainer, a team security official, and director of sports performance Luke Richessen, watching some tape, some TV, getting stretched, and sleeping.
+So he bused with two drivers, a Texans trainer, a team security official, and director of sports performance Luke Richesson, watching some tape, some TV, getting stretched, and sleeping.
 They arrived at their Jacksonville hotel at 9 a.m.
 Saturday.
 “I felt good today, so I guess it was the right call,” he said.
+(He also bused home Sunday night and Monday morning.)

 The Texans have a short week before facing Miami on Thursday night.
 Assuming Watson does not re-aggravate the chest area, he should be back on the Texans charter for the 1,000-mile trip to Denver in 12 days.
 I asked Watson what changed between the 0-3 Texans and the Texans on the current four-game win streak.
 “We’re battle-tested,” he said.
 “Never count us out.
 I like the detail work we’re doing on both sides of the ball.
 There’s a great trust between the guys on this team.”